novalug/novalug_zola/content/_index.md

 # General Announcements

-Our publicly visible announcements can be viewed on our [Fediverse (aka mastodon)](https://akk.novalug.org/novalug) without the need to log in to any services.
+Our publicly visible announcements can be viewed on our [Fediverse (aka mastodon)](https://akk.novalug.org/novalug) account without the need to log in to any services.

 Announcements are also sent to mailing list, Signal, and LinkedIn (see above).